 - How do you differentiate yourself from your competitors?

 The above questions are important not only for selecting a strong company name, but also for selecting a strong logo.

 (image credit: Ludwig Gatzke).

 The logo is one of the most important elements of a brand.
 As you think about your logo, keep your audience and products/services in mind because you want your logo to reflect your company.
-A good logo builds trust and a strong logo will help to pull your brand together.Think about the logos of some of the world’s most admired brands (Apple, Google, Amazon).
+A good logo builds trust, and a strong one will help pull your brand together.Think about the logos of some of the world’s most admired brands (Apple, Google, Amazon).
 How do you feel (emotionally) when you see one of those logos?

-By making your logo the main theme of your marketing and advertising activities (online and offline), the logo will become associated with your business and will help you to better communicate with prospects and customers.
-If you’re interested in more tips about getting a great logo design, the crowdSPRING community has created an outstanding guide and I encourage you to read it – 10 Logo Design Tips.
+By making your logo the main theme of your marketing and advertising activities (online and offline), the logo will become associated with your business and help you better communicate with prospects and customers.
+If you’re interested in more tips about getting a great logo design, the crowdSPRING community has created an outstanding guide, and I encourage you to read it – 10 Logo Design Tips.

 We just emailed the info to you.